nielstron/pyblnet/README.md

 Two interfaces to BLNet exist and both are supported:
 - Webinterface  - Class BLnetWeb
-- BLNet-Direct protocol ([1]) - Class BLNETDirect
+- BLNet-Direct protocol [1] - Class BLNETDirect

 The class BLNET is a wrapper around the two classes.
 When initializing the class, the two interfaces can be activated/deactivated.
 BLNetDirect provides 'analog', 'digital',  'speed', 'energy', 'power', whereas BLnetWeb supports 'analog' and 'digital' only.
 If both are active, BLNetDirect has priority.
+Setting switches and reading their manual/auto state is only possible via the BLNetWeb interface.

 ### Usage